mgeitz/tbdchat/README.txt

       - /debug
          Description: Toggle debug mode [print out structured content of each packet received].
          Usage: /debug

+      - /autoconnect
+         Description: Toggle auto-reconnect on startup.
+         Usage: /autoconnect

+      - /leave
+         Description: Leave the room you are current chatting in and return to the lobby.
+         Usage: /leave

    Features:
       - Supports orderless interaction